O Lord, how many are your works! In wisdom, you have made them all. The earth is full of your riches. Psalm 104:24

 But Benjamin would not listen to the voice of their brothers, the Israelites.
 14 The Benjaminites gathered together from the cities to Gibeah, to go out to battle against the Israelites.

 15 The Benjaminites were counted on that day from the cities, 26,000 men who drew the sword, in addition to the inhabitants of Gibeah, who were counted, 700 chosen men.
 16 Among all these soldiers there were 700 chosen men who were left-handed.
 Every one of them could sling a stone at a hair and not miss.

 17 The men of Israel, besides Benjamin, were counted 400,000 men who drew sword.
 All these were men of war.

 Civil War against Benjamin

 18 The Israelites arose, went up to Bethel, and asked counsel of the Lord.
-They asked, “Who shall go up for us first to battle against the children of Benjamin?”
+They asked, “Who shall go up for us first to battle against the Benjaminites?”

 The Lord said, “Judah first.”

 19 The Israelites rose up in the morning and encamped against Gibeah.
-20 The men of Israel went out to battle against Benjamin; and the men of Israel set the battle in array against them at Gibeah.
-21 The descendants of Benjamin came out of Gibeah, and on that day destroyed 22,000 of the Israelite men down to the ground.
-22 The people, the men of Israel, encouraged themselves, and set the battle again in array in the place where they set themselves in array the first day.
-23 The Israelites went up and wept before the Lord until evening; and they asked of the Lord, saying, “Shall I again draw near to battle against the descendants of Benjamin my brother?”
+20 The men of Israel went out to battle against Benjamin, and the men of Israel set the battle in array against them at Gibeah.
+21 The Benjaminites came out of Gibeah, and on that day destroyed 22,000 of the Israelite men down to the ground.
+22 The people, the men of Israel, took courage and set themselves in battle formation again in in the place where they had arrayed themselves the first day.
+23 The Israelites went up and wept before the Lord until evening, and they asked of the Lord, saying, “Shall I again draw near to battle against the descendants of Benjamin my brother?”

 The Lord said, “Go up against him.”